cloudvista/app-flows/README.md

 ## Application workflows
 Analysis and optimization of clinical application workflows.
-Workflow analytics underway include:
+These include:

 [AppStream](https://github.com/cloudvista/app-flows/tree/main/appstream#app-stream-workflow)
 Streaming CPRS to clinicians as a web application the point of care